danielrice97/danielrice97/README.md

  🌱 Vegan
 🗽 Libertarian and Anarcho-Capitlist ❤️❤️
-✮ Dark Triad Individual with dark humuor despite my shyness 😄 Have awesome sexy partner and best friend
+✮ Dark Triad Individual with dark humuor despite my shyness 😄 Have Great partner and best friend

 Lets code some world changing shit!